 The City of Barrie has an Automated Vehicle Location (AVL) system that includes tracking equipment installed in all winter maintenance vehicles.
+A new AVL system, Geotab, was implemented at the start of the 2022/2023 winter season.
 The use of AVL allows staff to ensure that all roads have been covered.
 It provides vehicle tracking and monitoring, twenty-four hours a day, seven days a week, over the internet for as many vehicles as required.